Proposing a spoken English syllabus for intermediate level secondary school students

-According to the LSWE, the verb get is more common in conversation than any other lexical verb.
+According to the LSWE, the verb get is the second most common in conversation.
 Get is an extraordinarily versatile verb.
 Although it’s often used as an activity verb, it also acts as a causative verb and verb of existence in a range of contexts.
 Finally, get occurs in idiomatic multi-word phrases, such as get rid of and get away with.

 All in all, every spoken English syllabus for intermediate level learners should devote significant attention to lexical verbs such as get, think and go.
 A teacher should spend weeks or months presenting real extracts from conversation and corpora to students in order for them to appreciate these lexical verbs.

 A MODEL SPOKEN ENGLISH SYLLABUS FOR INTERMEDIATE LEARNERS

 What I present below is a model spoken English syllabus for intermediate learners at Polish secondary schools.
 This two-year syllabus is suitable for fifteen and sixteen-year-old students of English.